 10) Make connections

-It is important to make connections with the journalists you are interested in working with, in order to make genuine connections with journalists.
-You must go beyond simply sending quality pitches to them about your company.
+It is important to make connections with the journalists you are interested in working with.
+In order to make genuine connections with journalists, you must go beyond simply sending quality pitches to them about your company.
 A good PR specialist also goes out of their way to help in different ways.
 For example, you could introduce a journalist to other thought leaders in your niche.
-Forward them emails about work opportunities and invite them to industry events.
+You could also forward them emails about work opportunities and invite them to industry events.

 The key to gaining media coverage and creating brand awareness is building a positive, mutually beneficial relationship with journalists and media outlets.
 Given that a big part of the world is working from home now, it is crucial to understand the shift from traditional journalism.
 Rather than just focusing on journalists who work with news organizations, hiring freelancers can help you get the word out there about your brand.